lbod/delitetutorial/tutorials/beginner.md

     npm install -g generator-delite-element

-And create a new directory (named first-delite-package, which will also be our package name) and change directory to it using the command :
+And create a new directory (named `custom`, which will also be our package name) and change directory to it using the command :

     mkdir -p custom
     cd custom